Aaron Judge: 2019

 On August 27, Judge hit his 17th home run of the season and 100th home run of his career, a 462-foot blast against the Seattle Mariners.
 Coming in his 371st game, it made him the third-fastest MLB player to hit 100 home runs.

-Judge hit a home run over the Green Monster for the first time on September 8.
-With this home run, the 2019 Yankees set a new franchise record for most home runs in a single season as a team.
+Judge hit a home run over Fenway Park's Green Monster for the first time on September 8.
+With this home run, the 2019 Yankees set a new franchise record for team home runs in a season.

-In 2019, he batted .272/.381/.540, with 27 home runs and 55 RBIs in 378 at-bats.
-Balls he hit had the highest exit velocity on average of those hit by all major leaguers, at 95.9 mph.
-He led the league in defensive runs saved as a right fielder (19 runs saved, tied with Cody Bellinger, but given higher placing due to efficiency by playing in fewer innings (775.1 vs. 911.1)).
-This earned him the Wilson Defensive Player of the Year Award for his position in right field.
+In 2019, Judge batted .272/.381/.540, with 103 hits, 27 home runs, one triple,18 doubles and 55 RBIs in 447 plate appearances across 102 games.
+He had the fastest average exit velocity on balls hit in play among major leaguers at 95.9 mph.
+He led the league in defensive runs saved as a right fielder (19 runs saved, tied with Cody Bellinger) but did so in fewer innings (775 1/3 compared to 911 1/3 for Bellinger).
+Judge earned the Wilson Defensive Player of the Year Award for his position in right field.

 2020

-During Spring Training, Judge was dealing with soreness in his pectoral area.
-It was eventually revealed that he had suffered a stress fracture in his ribs and was ruled out for at least two weeks.
+During spring training in March, Judge felt soreness in his pectoral area.
+It was revealed that he had suffered a stress fracture in his ribs and was shut down for at least two weeks.
+However, the start of the season was delayed until July.

-Judge began the COVID-19 pandemic-delayed 60-game regular season with five consecutive games with a home run (6 during the span), launching a 419-feet, 108 MPH three-run shot off of Boston Red Sox pitcher Matt Hall.
+Judge began the shortened 2020 season with five consecutive games with a home run (6 during the span), launching a 419-feet, 108 mph three-run shot off of Boston Red Sox pitcher Matt Hall.
 His streak ended on August 3 when he went 2-for-4 without a home run.
-It was the longest by a Yankees player since Alex Rodriguez (September 4–9, 2007).
+It was the longest home run streak by a Yankees player since Alex Rodriguez (September 4–9, 2007).
 On August 14, Judge was placed on the 10-day injured list with a right calf strain.
 On August 26, he was again placed on the 10-day injured list after straining the same calf the day he returned against the Atlanta Braves.
-He finished the season slashing .257/.336/.554 with nine home runs and 22 RBI over 28 games.
+He finished the season slashing .257/.336/.554 with 26 hits, nine home runs, three doubles and 22 RBIs over 28 games.
+In the playoffs, he batted 4-for-30 with 3 home runs and 5 RBI as the Yankees lost to Tampa Bay in the ALDS.